ComputeCanada/magic_castle/README.md

 Modifying this variable after the cluster is built will change the floating ip assigned to each login node.

+### 4.17 os_ext_network (optional)

+**default value**: None

+Defines the name of the external network that provides the floating IPs.
+Define this only if your OpenStack cloud provides multiple external networks, otherwise, Terraform can find it automatically.

+#### 4.17.1 Post Build Modification Effect

+Modifying this variable after the cluster is built will change the floating ip assigned to each login node.

+### 4.18 os_int_network (optional)

+**default value**: None

+Defines the name of the internal network that provides the subnet on which the instances are connected.
+Define this only if you have more than one network defined in your OpenStack project.
+Otherwise, Terraform can find it automatically.

+#### 4.18.1 Post Build Modification Effect

+Modifying this variable after the cluster is built leads to a complete cluster rebuild at next `terraform apply`.

 ## 5. Planification